Module pulearn.elkanoto

 The ratio of training examples to set aside to estimate the probability

-of an exmaple to be positive.
+of an example to be positive.

 """